sdieckert/School_District_Analysis/README.md

 The following metrics were affected by the change in Thomas High School ISD's ninth grade scores being replaced by NaN.

 - Total Student Count For Calculations
 The original student dataset consisted of 39,170 students.
-After using the loc method to isolate the 461 Thomas High School ninth graders, new student count to use in percentage metrics changed to 38,709.
+After using the loc method to isolate the 461 Thomas High School ninth graders, the new student count to use in percentage calculations changed to 38,709.

 - Average Math Score
 The overall average math score for the district dropped 0.1 points from 79.0 to 79.9.